QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

 favorite model to obtain savings behavior and then analyze distribution dynamics using the techniques described below.

+On of our interests will be how different aspects of wealth dynamics -- such as labor income and the rate of return on investments -- feed into measures of inequality, such as the Gini coefficent.

 Uncomment if necessary

 ```{code-cell} ipython3